Pyvott App

 The Usual Suspects

-My first step on the project was to look at a handful of the most popular social media apps in the market.
-My list included Pinterest, Instagram, YouTube, TikTok, Twitter, and SnapChat.
+My first step on the project was to look at a some popular social media apps which included Pinterest, Instagram, YouTube, TikTok, Twitter, and SnapChat.

-I was already familiar all these platforms, but when I lined them up together, patterns emerged:
+I was already familiar all these platforms in varying degrees, but when I lined them up together, patterns emerged:

 Looking at these apps with fresh eyes I had realized how social media had matured and how much sameness existed.
 Things had stagnated.